Computing the non-properness set of real polynomial maps in the plane: Decomposing the Jelonek set

-where the faces $\Gamma$ are as in the statement.
-This is so, because both sets (on the left and on the right hand side of the previous equation) are dense subsets of the corresponding closed (under the Euclidean topology) sets.
+where the faces $\Gamma$ are the infinity edges of $\Delta$.
+This is so, because both sets, on the left and on the right hand side of Eq.~\eqref{eq:union-mult:open}, are dense subsets of the corresponding closed (under the Euclidean topology) sets.